stillbreeze/stillbreeze.github.io/_posts/2018-7-17-Ingredients For Closing the Gap Between Machines and Humans.md

 ##### 2. Learning as rapid model building

 Humans have an amazing capacity for generalizing with few examples.
 We can see, relate, imagine and describe new concepts and make plausible inferences about them.
 Moreover, there is considerable evidence that this few-shot learning occurs on top of domain knowledge of various other classes of concepts (we can mentally picture a monkey with wings roller skating on the road because we have previous knowledge about the mentioned objects and their functional nature).
-The question is how to integrate various domain knowledge into current ML models to enable rapid model bulding.
+The question is how to integrate various domain knowledge into current ML models to enable rapid model building.

 ###### 2.1.
 Compositionality